jean-airoldie/libzmq-rs/README.md

 reply.set_routing_id(id);
 server.send(reply)?;

-// Hey, why not reply twice?
-let mut reply: Msg = "also don't talk to me".into();
+// We can reply twice if we want. let mut reply: Msg = "also don't talk to me".into();
 reply.set_routing_id(id);
 server.send(reply)?;